akash-jain1306/akash-jain1306.github.io/index.md

    </li></ul>

 # Work Experience
-I worked in Computer Sciences Corporation India Pvt.
+I have worked in Computer Sciences Corporation India Pvt.
 Ltd. from July 2012 - September 2014 as a Associate Professional: Product Developer in new business Accelerator team.

 # Academic Details
 I have completed my B.E. from Institute of Engineering and Technology, Devi Ahilya Vishwavidyalaya, Indore in Computer Science and Engineering in 2012.